 Achieving Level Five success: Your organizational change capability is increased

-Increasing change leadership capability is a change initiative itself, and can be addressed with conscious leadership attention to how your change project is being designed and led.
+Increasing change leadership capability is a change initiative itself, and can be addressed with conscious leadership attention to how your organizational change is being designed and led.
 Once senior leaders agree they want to build the organization’s change capability while they change, you will need to build a strategy to do so, including providing training and development in change leadership, best practice tools and strategies, coaching, and learning clinics to support real-time attention to how this and other change projects are being led and supported.
 Your strategy should include the development of leaders and management, project managers, change consultants, and project teams.